 Program Cost: Semester programs typically match Bethel’s traditional tuition, room and board; interim three-week program fees in addition to tuition start at $3,000, including all transportation, excursions, food, board and medical insurance

-Established in 1871, Bethel University is the largest Christian college in the 13-member Christian College Consortium, offering more than 100 undergraduate academic programs, a grad school and two seminaries with its main campus on 247 lakeside acres near the No. 2 park system in the U.S. This university’s Office of Off-Campus Programs/International Studies operates over 30 semester, summer and interim study abroad opportunities, as well as service learning, volunteer and credit earning programs across the country.
+Established in 1871, Bethel University is the largest Christian college in the 13-member Christian College Consortium, offering more than 100 undergraduate academic programs, a grad school and two seminaries with its main campus on 247 lakeside acres near the No. 2 park system in the U.S. This university’s Office of Off-Campus Programs/International Studies operates over 30 semesters, summer and interim study abroad opportunities, as well as service-learning, volunteer and credit-earning programs across the country.

 Points Awarded: 16